daizutabi/mkapi/docs/examples/google_style.md

 -->
 </style>

-Let's start realistic examples.
+Let's start concrete examples.
 Here, a sample Python file `google_style.py` is stored under the `examples` directory relative to the `mkdocs.yml` directory, so we would configure `mkdocs.yml` like below.
 In addition, we add two extensions and an extra javascript for demonstration.

 {{ # cache:clear }}